wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

       **Kubernetes Namespaces**
     </td>
     <td width="80%">
-      Details of your pods/containers broken down by namespace.
+      Details of your pods or containers broken down by namespace.
       <img src="images/kubernetes_namespaces_dahsboard.png" alt="a screenshot of the Kubernetes namespaces dashboard with charts."/>
     </td>
   </tr>